Drone in a Box: Sea and port terminals

 Autonomous, drone-in-a-box systems have been used to survey the progress of construction and capture visuals during the construction of the Gulf Port in Haifa, Israel.

-In 2018, CERTUS Port Automation signed an agreement to deploy the autonomous drone-in-a-box solution to enhance port security, becoming the first company in the sector to embrace the technology.
+In 2018, CERTUS Port Automation signed an agreement to deploy the autonomous drone-in-a-box to enhance port security, becoming the first company in the sector to embrace the technology.

 Security

 Drone-in-a-box technologies have been used to bolster security in commercial and military applications, automatically deploying when alarms are tripped and providing close-up footage or carrying out scheduled patrols.
+In 2022, Lithuania-based DBOX partnered with one of the biggest security companies in the Baltics EUROCASH1 to trial such BVLOS flights.